3-D Ultra MiniGolf Adventures 2

 Modern Assessment

-Modern preservation efforts have given the series new life, with The Collection Chamber noting it as “a worthy experiment in the 3D Ultra series - one that would see the series through to this day”2.
-The game remains available through multiple digital distribution platforms, with the Internet Archive hosting a 46.7MB Windows executable downloaded 707 times as of 201514.
-Steam continues to sell the Adventures version, which maintains “70% positive” user reviews from 113 players12.
+Modern preservation efforts have given the series new life, with The Collection Chamber noting Adventures 1 as “a worthy experiment in the 3D Ultra series - one that would see the series through to this day”3.
+The 2006 Adventures game remains available through multiple digital distribution platforms, with the Internet Archive hosting a 46.7MB Windows executable downloaded 707 times as of 201516.
+Steam continues to sell the Adventures version, which maintains “70% positive” user reviews from 113 players17.

 Development